ultrabend/CdBase/README.md

 How to install:
   - Install is very easy, just unzip the files in your www lamp or wamp folder, import the CdBase.sql in a new database.
-  - Edit the medoo.php file with the correct login and pass for your database.
+  - Edit the config/database file with the correct login and pass for your database.

 See you !